guptasanchit90/dish-dashboard-ext/README.md

 ### How to use

-1. Install the DishDashboard browser extension from the Chrome Web Store (or your browser's equivalent).
+1. Install the DishDashboard browser extension
 2. Click on the extension icon in your browser toolbar to open the dashboard.
 3. Follow the Steps in the popup window
 3. Start tracking your Food orders and expenses